 You can judge the importance of coffee in 15th-century Turkey from the fact that at the time it became legal for a woman to divorce her husband if he failed to provide her with her daily coffee quota.
 “For better or for worse” but no morning coffee sounds like too much of a nightmare.
 Well, our husbands have nothing to fear — we work and earn enough to buy our own coffee and for as long as they can pay for the rest of the dinner our marriages are okay.
 Is coffee still a family value?
 For a family it certainly is.

 Coffee Spreads in Europe

 Coffee was introduced to North America by Captain John Smith who helped to found the colony of Virginia at Jamestown in 1607.
-Since then the magic bean got perfectly naturalized, acquired citizenship and seems to be doing great, business wise.
-It has fully fulfilled the American dream of every immigrant: it makes billions of dollars, keeps Congress awake and thus influences politics of a major superpower.
+Since then the magic bean got perfectly naturalized, acquired citizenship, and seems to be doing great, business-wise.
+It has fully fulfilled the American dream of every immigrant: it makes billions of dollars, keeps Congress awake, and thus influences the politics of a major superpower.

 Captain John Smith